 - Few people plan to fall overboard.
 When someone ends up in the water who didn't expect to be there, a life jacket can provide some valuable time in adjusting to the shock.
 Most people thrash around when panicked; a life jacket helps the user right himself and keep the head above water.

-For more information on life jackets and how other things float, check out the links on the next page.
+For more information on life jackets and how other things float, check out the links below.